Scientist Grade 3- Molecular Laboratory Operations High Throughput Sequencing

 Full-Time Ongoing Role

-• Manage daily HTS operations, prioritising workflows in collaboration with senior scientists and pathologists.
+• Manage daily team operations in collaboration with senior scientists and pathologists.

-• Support laboratory quality management, adhering to NATA ISO15189 accreditation standards.
+• Support laboratory quality management in line with NATA ISO15189 requirements.

 • Mentor and train staff, fostering a collaborative and high-performing team culture.